rymann22/alias_scripts/README.md

-# alias_scripts
-Repo for scripts used by various aliases
+Created a repo for all the scripts I've created for various aliases.